 What Is Arms Control?

-Learn how countries try to regulate the world’s most powerful weapons.
+In this free resource on arms control agreements, learn how countries try to regulate the world’s most powerful weapons through foreign policy.

-Arms control agreements are a specialized subset of diplomacy that limit the development, testing, production, deployment, or use of certain types of weapons.
-They can also create transparency and predictability around the world’s most dangerous weapons and decrease the likelihood as well as potential costs of conflict.
+Arms control agreements are a specialized subset of diplomacy that limit developing, testing, producing, deploying, or using certain types of weapons.
+They can also create transparency and predictability around the world’s most dangerous weapons and decrease the likelihood and potential costs of conflict.

 Such agreements can occur between two countries (bilaterally) or many countries (multilaterally) and can take different forms.